nhsconnect/FHIR-NRLS-API/pages/retrieval/access_controls.md

 		<th>Acceptance Criteria</th>
 	</tr>
 	<tr>
-		<td>The person registering for access needs to prove they have the legal power – either Power of Attorney, or Welfare Deputy (court of protection can prove this)</td>
+		<td>A Person can register for access to another Citizen’s medical record, where they have the legal power, and they need to prove that they have that legal power – either Power of Attorney, or Welfare Deputy (court of protection can prove this)</td>
 		<td>
 			<ul>
 				<li>Clinician must be able to record that the person registering for access has the correct legal power</li>
-				<li>Data Owner must maintain an audit every time the Citizen’s data is accessed by a Delegate</li>
+				<li>The relevant Data Controller must maintain an audit every time the Citizen’s data is accessed by a Delegate</li>
+				<li>On request, the relevant Data Controller must provide a report to the Citizen (assuming the Citizen has the capacity) of who has accessed the data, when they accessed it, and which parts of the record were accessed</li>
 			</ul>
 		</td>
 	</tr>